MegaArman/concertmaster/README.md

 # concertmaster
 This simple module aims to make conversions in music informatics easier.
-It works well with musicxml processsing
+It is helpful for MusicXML processing.

 ## Installation
 ```